python/peps/CONTRIBUTING.rst

 Run pre-commit linting locally
 ------------------------------

-If you'd like, you can run the project's basic linting suite locally, either on-demand when you choose, or automatically against modified files whenever you commit your changes.
+You can run this repo's basic linting suite locally, either on-demand, or automatically against modified files whenever you commit your changes.

 They are also run in CI, so you don't have to run them locally, though doing